Posts

 Image

 Published by Macmillan Audio in 2017.
 Read by Xe Sands.
 Duration: 5 hours, 24 minutes.
 Unabridged.
-The author.
 Tali Sharot has written an interesting little book about our brains and the way they work.
 Clearly, she is an expert with a PhD in psychology and neuroscience, but she has that rare talent of being able to make the complicated seem pretty basic using real life examples.
 If you've ever had an online argument, you know the frustration of doing research to show your opponent that they are clearly wrong, only to have them completely ignore the facts.
-I recently had this experience with a friend that posted a story about a single truck stop in a nationwide chain that had stopped flying the American flag.
+I recently had this experience with an online story posted by a friend about a single truck stop in a nationwide chain that had stopped flying the American flag .
 The "reporter" asked a cashier why the flag was not out and he said it was because they didn't want to offend drivers from Mexico.
 Boom!
 Big story, right?
-It turns out that their oversized flag pole's mechanism for raising and lowering the flag was
+It turns out that their oversized flag pole's mechanism for raising and lowering the flag was broken a...

 WHAT WOULD SHE DO?
 25 TRUE STORIES of TRAILBLAZING REBEL WOMEN by Kay Woodward